 - Black Stripe Rug (with light or carpeted floors) and Light Cream Rug (for dark or wood floors)

-- Trunk at the End of the Bed
+- Trunk at the End of the Bed and a slightly more affordable option

 - Wire Mesh Wall Basket